-This project will be perfect, with Valentine day just around the corner, but I’m pretty sure you will adore this easy but amazing dyeing heart technique so much, you will be using it on other projects too.
-And let’s be honest, you can never have too many gorgeous hearts around, no matter the time of year! 🙂
+This project is perfect for Valentine’s day or Anniversaries, but I’m pretty sure you will adore this easy but amazing dyeing heart technique so much, you will be using it on other projects too.
+And let’s be honest, you can never have too many gorgeous hearts around, no matter the time of year!

 The printable that I created for you has just the right amount of chicness and elegance, but without being overpowering.
 It might even seem quite simple at first, but I really wanted to give you the chance to experiment with this stunning avocado dye!
 To create something beautiful that could be easily used on its own, but also integrated into other projects, when in need!
 I decided to go with dark brown while designing the hearts and the ornamental flowers, but if you want a black and white version of this printable, it’s a really simple setting that you can make on your printer, right before printing.